EvgeniyGorbachev/chatbot/README.md

 #### Setup REST API url

-Open file frontend/angular-seed/app/app.js and set your url instead: http://localhost:8181
+Open the main file frontend/angular-seed/app/app.js and change the local url (http://localhost:8181) to actual domain instead

 #### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:

 ```
 npm start